-A BEAUTY APART: Albino black fashion model Diandra Forrest is a force of nature.
+A BEAUTY APART: African American Albino fashion model Diandra Forrest is a force of nature.
 She was teased as a child for her unconventional beauty, but then modelling came calling.
 Approximately one person in 17,000 is born with albinism, while albino black people are even more rare.

 SHE’S WHITE, AND YET BLACK.
 Her hair is naturally blonde, her skin and facial hair are milk white, her eyes are green, and her lips and nose are distinctly African.
 She is Diandra Forrest, albinism’s role model, and the most startling supermodel of our time.